demisto/content-docs/docs/integrations/getting-started-guide.md

 If you have trouble with any of these items, please reach out for help over [Slack](https://start.paloaltonetworks.com/join-our-slack-community) on the `#demisto-developers` channel or via [email](mailto:soar.alliances@paloaltonetworks.com).

 ## Before you start

 Cortex XSOAR is a powerful platform that comes with a rich set of features and functionality that allow for a high degree of customization: we therefore recommend that you start by familiarizing yourself with the different aspects of the product:

 1. Read and understand Cortex XSOAR [Concepts](../concepts/concepts).
-2. Register to the [Learning Center](http://education.paloaltonetworks.com/learningcenter) and go through the [Product Training](../partners/become-a-tech-partner#3-take-required-training).
+1. Register to the [Learning Center](http://education.paloaltonetworks.com/learningcenter) and go through the [Product Training](../partners/become-a-tech-partner#3-take-required-training).
-3. Understand the [Contribution](../contributing/contributing) process and the different tiers and support levels (partner vs community support, etc.).
+1. Understand the [Contribution](../contributing/contributing) process and the different tiers and support levels (partner vs community support, etc.).
-4. Bookmark the links to the [Cortex XSOAR Developer Hub](https://xsoar.pan.dev/docs/) (this site) and the [Cortex XSOAR Product Documentation Page](https://docs.paloaltonetworks.com/cortex/cortex-xsoar.html).
+1. Bookmark the links to the [Cortex XSOAR Developer Hub](https://xsoar.pan.dev/docs/) (this site) and the [Cortex XSOAR Product Documentation Page](https://docs.paloaltonetworks.com/cortex/cortex-xsoar.html).
-4. Access the Palo Alto Networks [DFIR Slack Community](https://start.paloaltonetworks.com/join-our-slack-community) and join the *#demisto-developers* channel.
+1. Access the Palo Alto Networks [DFIR Slack Community](https://start.paloaltonetworks.com/join-our-slack-community) and join the *#demisto-developers* channel.
+1. Sign up to the [Developer Newsletter](https://start.paloaltonetworks.com/cortex-xsoar-developer-newsletter.html) to receive technical updates on developing and contributing.
-5. Obtain and install a copy of Cortex XSOAR.
+1. Obtain and install a copy of Cortex XSOAR.
 If you are not a Partner, you can obtain the Community Edition [here](https://start.paloaltonetworks.com/sign-up-for-demisto-free-edition).
 Installation instructions are available [here](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/installation.html).

 ### Other prerequisites (for Integrations and Automations)